Milford Care Centre is a voluntary, not-for-profit organisation and registered charity.

-Funding for our Specialist Palliative Care service and our Day Care Centre for Older Persons comes primarily from the Health Service Executive which provides approximately 75% of its costs.
+Funding for our Specialist Palliative Care service and our Day Care Centre for Older Persons comes primarily from the Health Service Executive which provides approximately 69% of its costs (2019 allocation).
 The balance comes from fundraising initiatives undertaken by the local community, donations and bequests.
 In some instances health insurance companies make payments in respect of those patients who have private health cover.

 Funding for the Nursing Home, which is a not-for-profit facility, comes primarily from the Fair Deal scheme although some residents pay fees directly to the Centre.

 The Education, Research and Quality Department levies charges for its courses.

 We have also been very fortunate in attracting financial support from philanthropic organisations for specific projects.

 Milford Care Centre aims to comply with the standards outlined in the Statement of Guiding Principles for Fundraising.

 The statement provides Irish Charities with good practice standards for fundraising.
 As a charity working with the community, Milford Care Centre aims to achieve the standards outlined in the “Statement of Guiding Principles for Fundraising”.

 This process was led by the Irish Charities Tax Reform Group